Interdisciplinary Studies (IS)

 IS 399 Directed Reading and Research (V) Directed reading and research.
 Repeatable two times.

 IS 400 Ocean Internships and Research (V) Students carry out marine-related internships, practica, research projects or field experience on-or off-campus with faculty guidance.
 Repeatable one time.
 A-F only.
-Pre: minimum cum GPA of 2.5, junior or senior standing in any field of study and IS 100/BIOL 104 or consent, project proposal.
-(Cross-listed as BIOL 400)
+Pre: minimum cum GPA of 2.5, junior or senior standing in any field of study and IS 100 or consent, project proposal.

 IS 410 The Humboldt Brothers’ Legacy (3) Life and thought of the two Humboldt brothers.
 Alexander (1769-1859) helped to lay the foundations of modern science, including geology, geography, botany, zoology, physiology and anthropology.
 Older, less well-known Wilhelm (1767-1835) was an influential statesman, classical scholar, man of letters, humanist, political philosopher, anthropologist and linguist, and founded the University of Berlin.
 Review of the two polymaths’ impact on modern science in the Americas, the Pacific and Asia.
 A-F only.
 Pre: upper-division or consent.
 DH

 IS 480 Oceanic Film, TV and Multimedia Culture (3) Involves close textual analysis of film, TV and multimedia content.
 The course includes cinematic and television screenings.
 A-F only.
 Pre: ENG 100, ENG 200-level course, a course on Oceanic or Hawaiian culture or consent.